apache/arrow-cookbook/java/source/create.rst

+.. _arrow-create:

 ======================
 Creating Arrow Objects
 ======================

 | A vector is the basic unit in the Arrow Java library.
 Vector by definition is intended to be mutable, a Vector can be changed it is mutable.

-| Vectors are provided by java arrow for the interface `FieldVector <https://arrow.apache.org/docs/java/reference/org/apache/arrow/vector/FieldVector.html>`_ that extends `ValueVector <https://arrow.apache.org/docs/java/reference/org/apache/arrow/vector/ValueVector.html>`_.
+| Vectors are provided by java arrow for the interface `FieldVector <https://arrow.apache.org/docs/java/reference/org/apache/arrow/vector/FieldVector.html>`_ that extends `ValueVector <https://arrow.apache.org/docs/java/vector.html>`_.

 .. contents::